jelu/lim-plugin-zonalizer/README.md

 ## Errors

+Errors that are related to the communication with the API are returned as JSON in a `Lim::Error` format and other errors which are related to the processing of analysis are set in the `error` object.

-Errors are returned in a `Lim::Error` format, for example this is a internal server error (500):
+For example this is a internal server error (500):

 ```
 {